 Wars have been fought to acquire salt, and we’re guessing that the demand for salt will continue in the future no matter what happens.

-Storing salt in plastic for a long time will cause the salt to absorb the chemicals present in plastic and contaminate your salt.
+You can keep salt in its original container and it will last for years.
+However, storing salt in plastic for a long time can cause the salt to absorb the chemicals present in plastic and contaminate your salt.

 Herbs and Spices

 Dried herbs and spices are great to stockpile since they have a really long shelf life.

 Aside from that, we also suggest that you keep the seeds of your favorite herbs stored to make sure that you will never run out of them, whether dried or fresh.

 If you do choose to store your herbs and spices for long-term and future use, here are some tried-and-tested tips: